 I still didn't know how long it would last.
 Maybe I would get bored after a few months and be itching to get back to work.
 (And honestly, those times have come over the years as we have welcomed more children into our home, but they never last very long.)
 I can promise that the moment I held that squishy baby on my chest, breathing his first breaths, I never wanted to be away.
 Not for a moment.
 I wanted to hold him every second of his life and let him hold my finger for comfort and just be there.
 And so I was.
 I stayed home, feeding him, holding him, trying to keep up with mealtimes and cleaning and oh my goodness how do I go grocery shopping with a baby??? and being an attentive wife and a helpful neighbor and all the while dealing with the nagging doubts swirling around me of “what do you do all day?”
 (Well, if you don't have kids, try babysitting for a week sometime and then we’ll talk.)

 And it was hard.
 And beautiful.
 And we created memories—some good, some bad, but all memorable.
 And we’re still creating them.
 My children are still all under 10 years and I have learned a million and one things since that first foray into full-time motherhood and I will learn another million and one things just this year.
 And then they’ll grow, reach new life stages and it will all change.
 But somewhere in there, I got it.
 I mean, I get it now.
 I understand why motherhood is important.
-I understand that having a full-time out-of-the-home job will never be as fulfilling as the full-time in-the-home job I’m undertaking right now.
+I understand that having a full-time out-of-the-home job is not as fulfilling as the full-time in-the-home job I’m undertaking right now.
 Mostly because co-workers and bosses and corporate politics will fade but I will have my children forever.
 But also because I’m realizing that I am the first line of defense for my children in a confusing, violent, and sometimes dirty world.
 I can spend my days teaching them about self-control and love and patience and making better choices and learning to see beauty and wonder and love in that scary world.
 Certainly I can teach them their ABC’s and how important it is to eat their vegetables and how to sort clothes for the laundry.
 Those are visible things, probably things that they can recognize now as teaching.
 But most of my teaching they won’t recognize until they’re grown and trying to raise their own little brood.
 Then, possibly like I did, they’ll understand the significance of their mom teaching them to pray always.
 They’ll know why the most important parts of the day were the ones when our family was all together.
 They’ll remember that their mom believed in them to make good choices and knew they could always strive to be better.
 I could still be a part of the work force and do those things, but I have found that this is where my heart is…and I count myself incredibly blessed both in circumstances and in my husband who allows me to do this, to be taking part in the noblest undertaking I will ever experience in this life.
 I walked through the valley of the shadow of death to bring these kids into this world and I've never looked back.
 Nothing can ever shake the firmness of my belief in the VITAL, CRUCIAL, IRREPLACEABLE role of a mother.
 And I believe fathers have their own vital, crucial, irreplaceable role as well but that deserves its’ own topic another day.

 I wanted to record my thoughts today when I realized my own daughter might struggle with these same fears.
 And that’s OK, everyone has to learn and we do that by experience.
 But I want her, and any young woman concerned with her place in this world, to know that their potential to be a mother will be the most difficult, fulfilling, and important work she will EVER do.
 Not to mention the most lasting.
 So prepare for it, if you can.
 Make your foundation steadfast and immovable so that you’ll be strong enough to hold up yourself AND your little ones.
 It will be hard, you may feel unnoticed or unsure, but stick with it and I promise that someday you will look at your life’s work and say, “It is good.”